mahedee/articles/HowToCreateWebAPIinASP.NETCOrewitMySQL.md

-# How to Create a ASP.NET Core Web API with Entity Framework using My SQL
+# How to Create an ASP.NET Core Web API with Entity Framework using My SQL

 ## Introduction